We may earn a commission for purchases using our links. Learn more

 - Click Start Hotspot.
 The Connectify icon on the taskbar will change from gray to blue indicating that you can now share the internet connection over Wi-Fi.

 Any wireless devices can now connect to your personal hotspot.

 - To see which devices are connected to your hotspot, go to Clients, and then Connected to my Hotspot.

-- If you want to stop sharing the internet connection, locate the Wi-Fi Hotspot tab and select Stop Hotspot.
-Your settings are already saved so that you can quickly start the hotspot again in the future when you need it, all you need to do is click Start Hotspot.
+- If you want to stop sharing the internet connection, locate the Wi-Fi Hotspot tab, and select Stop Hotspot.
+You can easily start the hotspot again in the future when you need it, all you need to do is click Start Hotspot from the saved settings.

 - You can also use the Connectify Wi-Fi hotspot tool in the premium version to extend wireless internet connection in your house.
 Instead of buying another router or a Wi-Fi extender, put your PC or laptop close to the wireless connection and start the hotspot to increase wireless signal.